Synchrotron radiation by slowly rotating fermions: Abstract

 \section{Abstract}

-We study the synchrotron radiation emitted by a rigidly rotating charged fermion in a constant magnetic field $B$ parallel to the axis of rotation.
-The rigid rotation is classical and independent of the magnetic field.
+We study the synchrotron radiation emitted by a charged fermion, rotating as a part of a larger system, in a constant magnetic field $B$ parallel to the axis of rotation.
+The rotation is classical and independent of the magnetic field.
 The angular velocity of rotation $\Omega$ is assumed to be much smaller than the inverse magnetic length $\sqrt{qB}$ which allows us to ignore the boundary effects at $r=1/\Omega$.
 We refer to such rotation as slow, even though in absolute value it may be an extremely rapid rotation.
 Using the exact solution of the Dirac equation we derived the intensity of electromagnetic radiation, its spectrum and chirality.
 We demonstrate by explicit numerical calculation that the effect of rotation on the radiation intensity increases with the particle energy.
 Depending on the relative orientation of the vectors $\b\Omega$ and $\b B$ and the sign of the electric charge, the rotation can either strongly enhance or strongly suppress the radiation.

-Synchrotron radiation is emitted by charged particles moving in magnetic field.
-It has numerous application in many areas of physics.
-In some systems the charge particles are a part of a rotating system that is subject to the external magnetic field.
-A computation of the combined effect of the rigid rotation and the magnetic field on the intensity of the electromagnetic radiation is the subject of this letter.
-Our motivation derives from the recent discovery that the Quark-Gluon Plasma produced in the relativistic heavy ion collisions possesses high vorticity \cite{STAR:2017ckg,Csernai:2013bqa,Deng:2016gyh,Jiang:2016woz,Xia:2018tes,Becattini:2015ska} and is a subject to the intense magnetic field \cite{Kharzeev:2007jp,Skokov:2009qp,Voronyuk:2011jd,Bzdak:2011yy,Bloczynski:2012en,Deng:2012pc,Tuchin:2013apa,Zakharov:2014dia}.
-However, our results certainly apply to any rotating terrestrial and astrophysical system (such as the supermassive black hole at the center of galaxy M87 recently observed by the EHT collaboration \cite{EventHorizonTelescope:2019dse}).
+Synchrotron radiation is emitted by charged particles moving in magnetic fields.
+It has numerous applications in many areas of physics.
+In some systems the charged particles are a part of a larger rotating system that is subject to an external magnetic field.
+A computation of the combined effect of rotation and the magnetic field on the intensity of the electromagnetic radiation is the subject of this letter.
+Our motivation derives from the recent discovery that the Quark-Gluon Plasma produced in relativistic heavy ion collisions possesses high vorticity \cite{STAR:2017ckg,Csernai:2013bqa,Deng:2016gyh,Jiang:2016woz,Xia:2018tes,Becattini:2015ska} and is subject to an intense magnetic field \cite{Kharzeev:2007jp,Skokov:2009qp,Voronyuk:2011jd,Bzdak:2011yy,Bloczynski:2012en,Deng:2012pc,Tuchin:2013apa,Zakharov:2014dia}.
+However, our results certainly apply to any rotating terrestrial or astrophysical system.